yumoxu/yumoxu.github.io/_news/announcement_12.md

 date: 2022-09-27 15:11:00-0400
 inline: true
 ---
 Extractive labels for summarization are fundamentally flawed.
-Check out our new work for analysis. [oreo](https://arxiv.org/pdf/2209.12714.pdf) a try!
+Check out [our new work]((https://arxiv.org/pdf/2209.12714.pdf)) for an analysis.